Orange-OpenSource/BeaconTag-Android-SDK/README.md

 If invalid value is provided, it will be ignored.

 - **Temperature** Set Orange Beacon Tag activation when the temperature is within the given range.
 Upper boundary must be greater than or equal to lower boundary, otherwise boundaries will be ignored.
 Boundaries are inclusive.
 Both boundaries must lie between -20 and +50 to ensure a smooth behavior of BLE chip.
-If lower boundary is greater then upper, then both values will be ignored.
+If lower boundary is greater than upper, then both values will be ignored.

 Area Settings
 --------------------